emmamrath/small_angle_scattering_programs/README.md

 #### calculate_scattering_from_pdb/calc_scat_with_without_params.py (python2)

-This python program started of as a python version of a Steen Hanson MCsimul program (written in FORTRAN) that was download from http://www.matfys.kvl.dk/~steen/MCsimul.zip May 2012.
-It was changed to read input in the PDB file format.
-It was extended to process multiple densities according to Whitten and Trewhella 2008.
-The Guinier processing in this python program has not yet been tested to ensure that it is still correct after the extensions made to the python program

 This program reads in a file in pdb format, containing points that represent scattering points.
 For x-ray scattering, the points represent electrons.
 This program reads the co-ordinates of the points,